Mushroom Elixir with Chaga

 Chaga does not have caffeine and will not keep you awake.
 It has adaptogenic properties and can help your body adapt to stress and calm down.
 It’s good to drink chaga at any time of the day.

-Of course, Four Sigmatic Mushroom Coffee that have chaga will have caffeine in them.
+Of course, Four Sigmatic Ground Coffees that have chaga will have caffeine in them.
 So if you’re trying chaga for the first time in a coffee, I recommend drinking that in the morning or early afternoon.

 6. Which Chaga recipes are good?